facultyai/faculty-sync/README.md

  - Commit the changes.
  - Tag the release with an annotated tag: `git tag -a 0.3.0`.
 Include some brief release notes.
  - Push the tag to GitHub.
+ - Create and push a source distribution to Pypi with `python setup.py sdist upload`.
  - Test that the release installs correctly by installing in a new virtual environment.

 Acknowledgements